-A 30 60 90 day sales plan is your tool to ask the right questions with a desired outcome.
+A 30 60 90 day sales plan is your tool to ask the right questions with the desired outcome.
 It shows you understand the importance of their process and are going to align your skillset with their corporate objectives.

 On average I would say 10% of all sales reps provide this information after their interview and my hire rate has been historically close to 100% with those reps.